All Episodes

 The No Kings rally madness and insanity that was on display around the country this weekend.

-Uh issue one, the left's meltdown over Donald Trump doing what many, many presidents before him did renovate the White House, and he's not using a penny of taxpayer dollars.
+Issue one, the left's meltdown over Donald Trump doing what many, many presidents before him did, renovate the White House, and he's not using a penny of taxpayer dollars.

-And then issue number three is well, I have the front cover of your newspaper today, and uh it's asking for Curtis Lewa to drop out.
+And then issue number three is, well, I have the front cover of your newspaper today, and it's asking for Curtis Lewa to drop out.

-So you're you guys are making a lot of news today.
+So you guys are making a lot of news today.

-I think that the fewer are over the ballroom just shows how little the left and the Democrats have to complain about with Donald Trump.
+I think that the Fuhrer over the ballroom just shows how little the left and the Democrats have to complain about with Donald Trump.

 I mean, it's not good enough to put dignitaries from overseas for state dinners into a tent in the backyard.

-It is the showcase for the nation, for the world of you know, the number one superpower in the world.
+It is the showcase for the nation, for the world, of the number one superpower in the world.

-How can you have guests in a tent?
+How can you have guests in a tent so the ballroom's well overdue?

-So the ballroom's well overdue, and honestly, um uh you know, haven't they got anything better to complain about?
+And honestly, haven't they got anything better to complain about?

 Yeah, look, two things ran through my mind watching that.